baasbox/docs/source/index.md

 **username** | The username for the user.
 Mandatory **password** | Password.
-Mandatory **visibleByTheUser** | an object whose fields are private and visible only by the user **visibleByFriends** | an object whose fields are visible by the user and his/her friends (for future friendship management) **visibleByRegisteredUsers** | is an object whose fields are visible by the user, his/her friends, any registered user **visibleByAnonymousUsers** | an object whose fields are public and visible by everyone, even anonymous users
+Mandatory **visibleByTheUser** | an object whose fields are private and visible only by the user **visibleByFriends** | an object whose fields are visible by the user and friends (for future friendship management) **visibleByRegisteredUsers** | is an object whose fields are visible by the user, friends, any registered user **visibleByAnonymousUsers** | an object whose fields are public and visible by everyone, also anonymous users